A young soldier in Vietnam faces a moral crisis when confronted with the horrors of war and the duality of man.

 The platoon reaches the village, where a food and weapons cache is discovered.
 The other soldiers explore the village.
-In one house, Taylor discovers a mute and mentally disabled boy and his mother hiding in a hole beneath the floor.
+In one house, Taylor discovers a mute and mentally challenged teenage boy and his mother hiding in a hole beneath the floor.
 Taylor harasses and taunts the retarded boy by shooting his rifle at his feet, but stops himself short of killing the boy.
 However, Bunny (Kevin Dillon) takes over and beats the boy to death with his gun, even though Sgt.
 O'Neil orders them to leave the hut.
 While questioning the village chief, Barnes loses his patience and senselessly kills the man's wife despite his denials that they are aiding the Viet Cong.
 Barnes is about to murder the man's young daughter to force him to tell them to where the enemy is when Sergeant Elias arrives at the scene and starts a fistfight with Barnes.
 Lieutenant Wolfe, passive during the shooting of the wife, eventually ends the fight, and relays orders from his own superior officer to burn the village.
 As the men leave, a group of four soldiers, including Bunny and Junior, drag a young Vietnamese girl into the bushes with the intention of raping her.
 Taylor comes upon them and stops the group from raping the girl.
 His comrades ridicule him for stopping them.

 Upon returning to base, Elias reports Barnes' actions to Captain Harris (Dale Dye), who cannot afford to remove Barnes due to a lack of personnel.
 However, Harris threatens to court martial Barnes if there is evidence that he murdered an unarmed civilian.
 O'Neil and Bunny, nervous about the possibility of an investigation, speak to Barnes and Bunny suggests "fragging" Elias.
 A narrating Taylor speaks of this as "a civil war in the platoon.
 Half with Elias, half with Barnes."
 Taylor talks with Elias one night and Elias tells him that the United States is due for a loss in war because they'd been mostly successful in past wars.
 He also confesses that he's disillusioned with America's mission in Southeast Asia, that he used to believe it was winnable even a few years ago, but knows now that it's not.

-On their next patrol the platoon is ambushed and pinned down in a firefight by unseen enemy soldiers.
+On their next patrol, the platoon is ambushed and pinned down in a firefight by unseen enemy soldiers.
 Flash (Basile Achara) is killed and Sergeant Warren and Private Lerner (Johnny Depp) are badly injured in the resulting skirmish.
 Lieutenant Wolfe calls in wrong coordinates for artillery support, resulting in the deaths of Fu Sheng (Steve Barredo), Morehouse (Kevin Eshelman), and Tubbs (Andrew B. Clark) and the severe wounding of Ace (Terry McIlvain).
 Big Harold (Forest Whitaker) has his leg blown off by a trip-wired booby trap while trying to escape the artillery barrage.
 Elias, with Taylor, Rhah (Francesco Quinn), and Crawford (Chris Pedersen), go to intercept flanking enemy troops.
 Though Lt.
 Wolfe is commanding officer, Barnes takes command.
 He orders the rest of the platoon to retreat to be airlifted from the area, and goes back into the jungle to find Elias' group.
 After sending Taylor, Rhah, and Crawford (who has been shot in the lung) back, Barnes finds Elias.
 The two stare at each other for a few moments and then Barnes fires three rounds into Elias' chest and leaves him for dead.
 Barnes runs into Taylor and tells him that Elias is dead and that he'd seen his body nearby.
 Barnes orders Taylor back to the landing zone.
 After they take off, the men see a severely wounded Elias emerge from the jungle, running from a large group of NVA soldiers.
 He dies after being shot several more times by the NVA while the American helicopters futilely attempt to provide him cover overhead.
 As they fly from the area, Chris takes a long look at Barnes' hardened face.

 At the base, Taylor tries to talk his dwindling group of six "heads" into killing Barnes in retaliation, claiming that when he'd met Barnes in the forest after shooting Elias, that the look on Barnes' face told him the truth.
 While King agrees, Doc Gomez (Paul Sanchez) believes they should wait for "military justice" to decide Barnes' fate.
 Rhah reminds Taylor how much he admired Barnes when he first arrived, and that Barnes isn't meant to die, noting that on several previous occasions Barnes has sustained wounds that ought to have proved mortal: "the only thing that can kill Barnes, is Barnes."
 Barnes then appears, very drunk with a bottle of bourbon, having overheard Taylor calling for his murder.
 He enters the room, daring them to kill him.
 No one takes up the offer but as Barnes leaves, Taylor attacks him.
 Barnes quickly gets the upper hand, pins Taylor down and holds a knife to his face.
 Rhah urges him not to do it, telling Barnes he'll be court-martialed and imprisoned, and he leaves after slashing Taylor under the eye.